Arvindhh931/Arvindhh931/README.md

 **Arvindhh931/Arvindhh931** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-- 🔭 I’m currently working on CAPSTONE project
-    - 🔭 Prediction of probability of hospital readmission & importance of Glucose monitering (HBA1c test) in prediction of re-admission rate
-- 👯 I’m looking to for full time opportunity in the field of Data science and Machine learning/ Data Analytics
+- 🔭 I’m looking to for full time opportunity in the field of Data science and Machine learning/ Data Analytics
 - ⚡ Fun fact: I am a overfitting model, i would like reduce my variance by working on real world data 😄

 ## Connect with me @